Revou-FSSE-Feb26/milestone-1-adam-fsse/README.md

   * I used the checkbox *type* on the *input* tag for the 'Prefered Contact Method'.
   * I used the file *type* on the *input* tag for the 'Upload File' part.
   * I used two *button* tags with the *submit* and *reset* *type* of attribute each for 'Submit' and 'Reset' button.
-  * Also this section used the *class* attribute to make it left-aligned.
+  * Also this section used the *fieldset* with the *class* attribute to coverage the whole form and make it left-aligned.
 6. **Others**
   * I added my Name and Date at the end of the page.
   * I used *div* tag to put the *class* attribute for center-aligned the *body* section.